FChannel0/FChannel-Server/README.md

 There are currently two instances federated with each other: https://fchan.xyz and https://0x00000000.xyz

-There is an anon testing FChannel instances on tor/loki/i2p, find more information here: https://fchan.xyz/g/MORL0KUT It is a testing envirmoent, so the instances might come and go.
+There is an anon testing FChannel instances on TOR/Loki/I2P.
+Find more information here: https://fchan.xyz/g/MORL0KUT It is a testing envirmoent, so the instances might come and go.

+## To Do List
-Current things that will be implemented first are a way to automatically index new instances into a list so others can discover instances as they come online.
-And setting up a server proxy so that clearnet instances can talk to tor/loki/i2p instances.
-Other improvements will be made over time, first it needs to be as  easy as possible for new instances to come online and connect with others reliably.
+Current things that will be implemented first are:
+- A way to automatically index new instances into a list so others can discover instances as they come online.
+- Setting up a server proxy so that clearnet instances can talk to TOR/Loki/I2P instances.
+- Other improvements will be made over time, first it needs to be as  easy as possible for new instances to come online and connect with others reliably.

 Try and run your own instances and federate with one of the instances above.
 Any contributions or suggestions are appreciated.
-Best way to give immediate feedback is the matrix channel #fchan:matrix.org
+Best way to give immediate feedback is the Matrix channel #fchan:matrix.org

 # Server Installation and Configuration